ismaelJimenez/mamba_server/docs/command_line.rst

         custom_controller
             component: new_custom_visa_driver

 Now you are ready to create you own Mamba Server Application.
-You can use th standard components from mamba-server or create your own ones and add them to the project-compose.yml.
+You can use the standard components from mamba-server or create your own ones and add them to the project-compose.yml.